deep-inamdar/Planet_Labs_Technical_Assessment/README.md

 6) There were slightly different atmospheric coeffiencts between the two halves of the 20200727 imagery.
 I decided to use the coefficents form the first image on both under the assumption that the atmospheric differences between the two images were negligble (which they should be if data was collected under stable illumination connditions).
 7) Since all of the images are from the same size, we dont need to spatially subset the data...it would have been nice to add image check function to see if all images have the same transform
 8) It was unclear
+9) only data files can be located in folder location... otherwise program fails. this can create issues when analyzing data with other files stored in same directory as imaging datasets

+# overveiw

+#running

+#extensions